 Directors are invited to send their apologies ahead of meetings they cannot attend.
 Their attendance at meetings is monitored and included in the annual report for the Trust.

-A summary of the directors' attendance at meetings during the previous and current academic year can be found below.
+A summary of the directors' attendance at meetings during the two previous academic years can be found below.

 The directors, including the Chair, and the Company Secretary, can be contacted: